As part of the Bay Area community, I am ready to help you in your discrimination case.

 - Has a serious health condition

 To be eligible for leave, the employee must have worked for the company for at least 12 months and worked at least 1,250 hours in the year preceding the leave request.
 After the leave, the employer must provide the employee with the same or a similar job with the company.
+When you want an attorney who is practical, resourceful, dependable and a firm believer in protecting your rights, I will effectively help you.

-Example: A female employee's husband is diagnosed with terminal cancer.
+Example: A female employee’s husband is diagnosed with terminal cancer.
 He is receiving inpatient treatment at the local hospital.
 The employee notifies her employer that her husband has a serious medical condition and she will need to be away from work for the next four to eight weeks to be with her husband.
-When she returns to work, she finds herself demoted into a lower position.
+When she returns to work, she finds herself demoted to a lower position.
 She may have a claim against her employer for family responsibility discrimination.